n76/DejaVu/README.md

 Déjá Vu - A Local RF Based Backend
 ==================================
-[UnifiedNlp](https://github.com/microg/android_packages_apps_UnifiedNlp) backend that uses locally acquired WLAN/WiFi AP and mobile/cellular tower data to resolve user location.
+This is a backend for [UnifiedNlp](https://github.com/microg/android_packages_apps_UnifiedNlp) that uses locally acquired WLAN/WiFi AP and mobile/cellular tower data to resolve user location.
 Collectively, “WLAN/WiFi and mobile/cellular” signals will be called “RF emitters” below.

 Conceptually, this backend consists of two parts sharing a common database.
 One part passively monitors the GPS.
 If the GPS has acquired and has a good position accuracy, then the coverage maps for RF emitters detected by the phone are created and saved.